 FAQ (frequently asked questions about Swayambhu)

-UNESCO World Heritage Site Swayambhu is famous for historical temples.
+UNESCO World Heritage Site Swayambhu is famous for its historical temples.

-Swayambhu is located in Kathmandu where you can get taxi, public transport to reach there.
+Swayambhu is located in Kathmandu where you can get a taxi or public transport to reach there.

 History of Swayambhu

-Swayambhu is wordshipped by both Buddhists and Hindus.
-It is one of the oldest religious place in Kathmandu, Nepal.
+Swayambhu is worshipped by both Buddhists and Hindus.
+It is one of the oldest religious places in Kathmandu, Nepal.

 When was Swayambhu Stupa established?

-It is founded about the beginning of the 5th century CE but according to Emperor Ashoka he said he have visited the site in the 3rd century BCE.
+It is founded at the beginning of the 5th century CE but according to Emperor Ashoka he said he visited the site in the 3rd century BCE.